lix-project/lix/doc/manual/src/contributing/hacking.md

 $ just install test-integration
 ```

-Many targets have a `-custom` variant which pass extra arguments to `meson`.
+Many justfile aliases have a `-custom` variant which pass extra arguments to `meson`.
 For example, to work on both Lix and nix-eval-jobs you can run:

 ```